 Have The War On Drugs raised the bar?
 Definitely.
 This is an album that we’d have no problem sharing with even the most critical of our music-loving friends.

-Opening the album with the calming “Up All Night” is an immensely clever choice by Adam Granduciel, as it gently eases us into the widescreen technicolor of the album.
-Then the titanic blows arrive, and very few LPs can compete with the holy trinity that begins with “Pain”, which has Granduciel revealing his soul and inner turmoil of losing someone.
+Opening the album with the calming “Up All Night” is a clever choice by Adam Granduciel, as it gently eases us into the widescreen technicolor of the album.
+Then the titanic blows arrive.
+Very few LPs can compete with the holy trinity that begins with “Pain”, which has Granduciel revealing his soul and inner turmoil of losing someone.
 Yet his pain is best reflected in the searing, truly awe-inspiring guitar solo that closes the song.
-The synth-driven “Holding On” follows, and in Future Islands fashion WOD has us chasing down a dream and the one we love.
+The synth-driven “Holding On” follows, and in Future Islands fashion, TWOD have us chasing down a dream and the one we love.
 While there are many standout songs, “Strangest Thing”, might be the album’s pinnacle.
-This lush, hazy ballad is spellbinding, and one of the most endearing songs to be written in a very long time.
+This lush, hazy ballad is spellbinding, and one of the most endearing songs of recent memory.

 Right behind it in terms of grandeur is “In Chains”.
 If music was indeed living cinema, this song would be it.
 The dissonant guitar and the quiet urgency are enthralling, and the ending is warm and inviting.
 No song matches “Thinking Of A Place” in terms of length, pace, and scope.
-Despite it being more than eleven minutes in duration, one’s gaze is never released and nothing can distract us from its poetic beauty.
+Despite it being more than 11 minutes long, nothing can distract us from its poetic beauty.

 Moments of immense intimacy are heard on the jazz-bar number, “Knocked Down”, and the tenderly melancholic “Clean Living”.
 Both evoke images of places we only see in dreams.
 Places where true solitude and peace can found.
 Granduciel’s lyrics on the latter aid in this imagery: